How to Plan the Best Trip to Kaikoura

 While Kaikoura might not be home to five-star hotels, it does have a collection of boutique lodges, upscale apartments and unique stays that offers something special for the luxury traveller.
 Find out more about these places to stay in the 15 Best Luxury Accommodations in Kaikoura.

 Kaikoura for Families

 If you’re touring New Zealand with kids, then a stop by Kaikoura is a no-brainer.
 The coastal town boasts some of the most awe-inspiring wildlife encounters that travellers of all ages are bound to appreciate.
 There’s also room to spend some downtime as a family, playing mini-golf or checking out the local museum.
 Either way, you can be rest assured that you’ll have comfortable accommodation to come back to in Kaikoura, with plenty of family accommodation available – just make sure you book in advance if you are travelling in summer!
 For more advice, see The Guide to Kaikoura for Families.

 Things to Do with Kids

-- Swim with cute fur seals in their element (more info on Viator or Tripadvisor)
+- Kayak with cute fur seals in their element with Seal Kayak Kaikoura and Kaikoura Kayaks (more info on Viator and Klook)

 - Enjoy a scenic journey on the Coastal Pacific train

-- Go on a whale-watching cruise (on Viator, Tripadvisor or Klook)
+- Go on a whale-watching cruise with Whale Watch Kaikoura (on Viator or Klook)

 - Watch a sheep shearing show and hold a lamb at The Point B&B & Campsite